AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 There are special groups.

-Pokemon can belong to one or two egg groups
+Monster can belong to one or two egg groups

 | Group | Types of creatures |
 | ----- | ------------------ |